Yehia Galal: Judicial Reform and Independence (2006)

-His actions contributed to a broader shift within the judiciary, helping to establish judges as active participants in Egypt's civil and political reform landscape.
+judges as active participants in Egypt's civil and political reform landscape.

 Leadership of Illicit Gains Authority

 Yehia Galal assumed his position as head of the Illicit Gains Authority of Egypt on October 1, 2012, succeeding Counselor Assem Al-Gohary.
 As head of the Illicit Gains Authority, Galal led investigations into illicit wealth accumulation by former government officials.
 In October 2012, he ordered the arrest of Fathi Sorour, the former Speaker of the People's Assembly, after Sorour failed to appear for questioning regarding his financial disclosures.